amahabal/PySeqsee/_sources/howto/howto_index.rst.txt

 Running
 ----------------

-PySeqsee provides different modes in which applications.
+PySeqsee provides different modes of running an applications.
 It supports both running a single example (and seeing it visually on the screen), and running in batch (where multiple runs for each input are undertaken and statistics such as success rate and distribution of time taken on various runs is shown).
 Another mode of running PySeqsee is the Side-by-side mode, where two sets of runs are done,